carlosrodlop/carlosrodlop-docs/book/AWS_Solution_Architect.md

 ![Internet Gateway](https://docs.aws.amazon.com/images/vpc/latest/userguide/images/internet-gateway-basics.png)

+- Allows your VPC (**public subnet**) to communicate with the Internet.
+  - Performs network address translation for instances.
 - It is known as Internet gateway or Virtual Private Gateway
 - 1 VPC <-> 1 Internet Gateway.
 Each Internet Gateway is associated with one VPC only, and each VPC has one Internet Gateway only (one-to-one mapping)
-- Allows your VPC to communicate with the Internet.
-Internet Gateway allows public subnet access to the internet and accessible from internet
 - For internet communication, you must set up a route in your route table that directs traffic to the Internet Gateway
-- Performs network address translation for instances

 ##### C/ Route Table (Created by default)